redhat-developer/odo/docs/proposals/improved-schema-for-services.md

 # Improved schema for operator backed services

 This proposal is about improving the experience for a user of the operator backed services.
 Currently a user doesn't know exaustively which fields are available in a CR as we depend on optional metadata present in CRDs, to improve this we are considering using the metadata available from the cluster about the CRDs.
-Getting that metadata from the cluster is challenging because a normal cluster user ( plain vanilla ) doesn't have access to that metadata so we are gonna follow a 3 tiered approach
+Getting that metadata from the cluster is challenging because a normal cluster user (which is a normal user in vanilla k8s or non-admin admin user for openshift) doesn't have access to that metadata so we are gonna follow a 3 tiered approach

 - check if the user has access to the CRD, if so then use that.
+The reason we are doing this is because a non-admin user can still have access to CRDs because they might be given explict permissions by the admin.
 - get the `swagger.json` from the openapi endpoint provided by kubernetes. a sample can be found here https://gist.github.com/girishramnani/f29949d5cb8c6547102776437e05ac19
 - finally if we cannot get the openapi data as well then use the `ClusterServiceVersion` to get the parameters.

 This change would affect multiple service commands and the changes are described briefly below -
 - `odo catalog describe service` should include the metadata fields with description so the users can provide then when doing `odo service create`.
-- `odo catalog list service` shouldn't change much other then listing CRDs per operator
+- `odo catalog list service` wouldn't change at all.
 - `odo service create` should take flags and dynamically fill the CRD structs - metadata would be used for validation
 - `odo service create --from-file` would be used by adapter team or whoever wants to provide the whole CRD themselves as a file. this feature is already present and working.
 - `json` output for all commands.